freenas/freenas-docs/userguide/snippets/wizard.rst

 After selecting the "Purpose", click the "Ownership" button to see the screen shown in
-:numref:Figure %s: Share Permissions <wizard5>`.
+:numref:Figure %s <wizard5>`.

 .. _wizard5:

 .. figure:: images/wizard5.png

+   Share Permissions

-The default permissions for the share will be displayed.
-To create a user or group, input the desired name, then check the "Create User" box, to create that user, and the "Create Group" box, to create that group.
+The default permissions for the share are displayed.
+To create a user or group, enter the desired name, then check the "Create User" box to create that user and the "Create Group" box to create the group.
 Check or uncheck the boxes in the "Mode" section to set the initial access permissions for the share.
 When finished, click the "Return" button to return to the share creation screen.
 Click the